akshay-gupta18/Sample/README.md

 # Sample
-This is a sample repo.
+This is a sample repository.